It’s a question we all hear from the relatives … What should we get the kids for Christmas this year?

 Just, no glitter.
 Please, no glitter.

-Give the kids a chance to liven up their bedrooms and decorate the walls with a beautiful set of wall stickers or canvas prints, such as the above from Wondermade.
+Give the kids a chance to liven up their bedrooms and decorate the walls with a beautiful set of wall decals or canvas prints – these can be easily changed out as they grow.
+We’re loving the fabric decals available from Wondermade.

 There are so many adorable piggy banks on the market and it’s a great learning tool for teaching children about money.